Water Meter and Leaks

 Digital dial

 OMWD currently utilizes two different types of meter reading technology.
 AMR is a drive-by method of collecting reads through which an OMWD field service technician drives along your street each month, and your meter reads are transmitted electronically from the meter to our truck.
-OMWD is in the process of installing new technology called Advanced Metering Infrastructure, or AMI.
+OMWD is in the process of installing technology called Advanced Metering Infrastructure, or AMI.
 The remainder of the district is read using this system.
 After the upgrade to AMI, meter read data is transmitted to a nearby “fixed-base” receiver rather than a district vehicle.
 Since the AMI system drastically reduces costs associated with meter reading, like labor and fuel, OMWD can better control our costs while reducing our carbon footprint.
 We are currently in the process of expanding this system, and by 2025 OMWD will read all meters in our service area by AMI.

 For more information, please view this video demonstration of how meters are read.